alxfalconer/alxfalconer/README.md

 ### Hi there 👋 I'm Alexander Falconer.

-My mission is to provide elegant solutions to complex problems through Software Engineering
+My mission is to provide elegant solutions to complex problems through Software Engineering Digital Design and Art Direction.

-Digital Design
-and Art Direction.
+I'm passionate about creating engaging user experiences and distinct visual identities for emerging companies in the creator economy.

 For inquiries, advice, or just to chat, find me on LinkedIn at https://www.linkedin.com/in/alexander-falconer-design/